-There are a number of different types of discrimination that you should be aware of as a social care worker, including how to recognise the signs of discrimination.
+There are a number of different types of discrimination that you should be aware of as an adult care worker, including how to recognise the signs of discrimination.
 It is also important to consider that individuals may experience disadvantage and oppression, also known as multiple or dual discrimination, because of a number of factors, for example being treated differently because of their disability and their social class.

 Direct discrimination can also be classified as overt discrimination.
-All discrimination involves treating people unfairly because of 1 or more of their protected characteristics (protected characteristics further explained later on), but this type of discrimination is further described as being clearly visible to others and intentional.
+All discrimination involves treating people unfairly because of 1 or more of their protected characteristics, but this type of discrimination is further described as being clearly visible to others and intentional.
 For example, treating a person differently to others because of their religious beliefs; not treating someone because of their sexual orientation; not providing access to buildings and services for individuals who are wheelchair users.

 Indirect discrimination is unintentional.
 It is not clearly visible to others, but may be evident in policies or procedures that are provided for everyone and may disadvantage a group or certain individuals.
 For example, a menu may not provide suitable meal options for individuals who have specific dietary requirements or the menu may state that alternatives are available but they may never be in stock, e.g. not providing Halal options for individuals who follow the Muslim faith.
+Alternatively, a service may have provided access for wheelchair users in the form of a lift, but the lift is always out of order.